polcolomer/RandNetGen/readme.md

 * The number of triangles
 * The clustering spectrum

+Randomize a network fixing some properties is equivalent to generate dk-random graphs [3].
+Increasing values of d capture progressively more properties of the network. dk 1 is equivalent to randomize the network fixing only the degree sequence. dk 2 fixes additionally the degree correlations. dk 2.1 fixes also the clustering coefficient and 2.5 de full clustering spectrum.
 Randomize a network keeping some properties of the original network can be useful for studying the effect of a certain feature on any topological or dynamical property of a network.
 Compare real networks with randomized versions of them can also reveal formation patterns.
 Code developed for the publication of articles in references [1,2].